- Licensed Marriage and Family Therapist

 - Wednesday Evening

-To learn more about my practice or schedule an appointment, please call or e-mail and leave a phone number where I can reach you.
-I will call you as soon as possible.
+To learn more about my practice or schedule an appointment, please call or e-mail.
+I will respond as soon as possible.
 I see clients on Monday, Tuesday, and Wednesday.
 I typically schedule individual sessions for 50 minutes, and couples for 75 minutes, with exceptions as agreed.
 I offer a sliding scale to help make therapy affordable and sustainable.
 I will let you know the days, times and sliding scale openings available at the time you contact me.
 My office is accessible only by stairs.